All Products

 DI

-The real-time data synchronization feature in DataWorks lets you sync data changes from a source database to a destination database in real time.
-This ensures data consistency.
-You can sync a single table or an entire database.
+Synchronizes data changes from a source to a destination database in real time.
+You can synchronize a single table or an entire database to maintain data consistency.

 For more information about the data sources supported by real-time synchronization, see Supported data sources and synchronization solutions.